-It is likely that though they provide clarifications, items b), c) and d) will not have a significant impact on the amounts anticipated to be reported in the financial statements.
-There will be limited application of items e) and f).
+It is likely that though they provide clarifications, items a) and b) will not have a significant impact on the amounts anticipated to be reported in the financial statements.
+There will be limited application of items c).

 7.02 CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICIES